oncleben31/cookiecutter-homeassistant-custom-component/{{cookiecutter.project_name}}/CONTRIBUTING.md

 # Run tests and get a summary of successes/failures and code coverage
 pytest --durations=10 --cov-report term-missing --cov=custom_components.{{cookie_cutter.domain_name}} tests
 ```

+If any of the tests fail, make the necessary changes to the tests as part of
+your changes to the integration.

 ## Pre-commit